mt-class/penn/hw1.md

 ---------------

 To begin, download the [Homework 1 starter kit](http://seas.upenn.edu/~cis526/hw1.zip).
-You may either choose to develop your system locally or on Penn's servers.
-For the latter, we recommend developing on the Biglab machines, which can be accessed directly using the command `ssh PENNKEY@biglab.seas.upenn.edu` or from Eniac using the command `ssh biglab`.
+You may either choose to develop locally or on Penn's servers.
+For the latter, we recommend using the Biglab machines, whose memory and runtime restrictions are much less stringent than those on Eniac.
+The Biglab servers can be accessed directly using the command `ssh PENNKEY@biglab.seas.upenn.edu`, or from Eniac using the command `ssh biglab`.

 In the downloaded directory you will find a Python program called `align`, which contains a complete but very simple alignment algorithm.